vittorioromeo/quakevr/README.md

     * Check that the in-game audio settings are correct.

-* > The controls are not working, and I cannot create a new binding in the Steam VR settings!
+* > How do I obtain the grappling hook?

-    * This is a problem with `v0.0.2` that will be fixed in the next version, because I am only supplying bindings for Knuckles controllers.
-You can fix it by copying [these `.json` files](https://github.com/SuperV1234/quakevr/tree/develop_otherinputs/ReleaseFiles) in your installation folder.
-Sorry for the inconvenience!
+    * The grappling hook is only available through cheats: it is a very fun *toy* but it would completely break the progression of most levels.
+To obtain it, go to the "Debug Utilities" sub-menu under the "Quake VR Dev Tools" menu - there will be an option to enable it there.
+You can then spawn it by using the "Impulse 14 (Spawn All)" command, or cycle to it if you have weapon cycling enabled.

 * > My issue is not listed here!